San Mateo County Celebrates National Recovery Month

 Throughout September, Recovery Month celebrates people who have reclaimed their lives through recovery from substance use and mental health conditions and honors the greater community that makes recovery possible.

 Join the Voices for Recovery, Invest in Health, Home, Purpose & Community

 This year’s national theme encourages communities to join the voices for recovery by investing in health, home, purpose, and community.
 It highlights the ways integrated care, a strong sense of community, sense of purpose, and leadership all play a role in recovery.

-The annual observance will highlight inspiring stories that help people from all walks of life find the path to hope, health, and wellness, and will bring together more than 35 community organizations, local businesses, San Mateo County Health System’s Behavioral Health and Recovery Services (BHRS), and over 600 people in the recovery community for a number of events.
+The annual observance will highlight inspiring stories that help people from all walks of life find the path to hope, health, and wellness, and will bring together more than 35 community organizations, local businesses, San Mateo County Health’s Behavioral Health and Recovery Services (BHRS), and over 600 people in the recovery community for a number of events.

 - Only 2.1 million (11 percent) adults in the U.S. who needed substance use treatment in a specialty facility in 2016 received it.